 - 1 tablespoon cornstarch

-Combine all ingredients except vanilla and cornstarch in a large kettle over medium heat.
-Cover and cook until the fruit is very soft, about 45 minutes.
-Remove the cinnamon stick, add the vanilla.
-Let cool slightly.
+Combine all ingredients except the vanilla and cornstarch in a large pot.
+On medium heat, cover and cook until the fruit is very soft, about 45 minutes.
+Watch the temperature carefully for the first while, it's easy for this to boil over and make a sweet and sticky mess!

 Purée in a food processor or a blender until smooth, in batches if needed.

-With wine, per cup: 180 Cal; 2g Protein; 0g Tot Fat; 42g Carb; 4g Fiber; 5mg Sodium; 0mg Cholesterol; Weight Watchers 3 points
+With wine, per cup: 180 Cal; 0g Tot Fat; 42g Carb; 4g Fiber; 5mg Sodium; 0mg Cholesterol; 2g Protein.

-Without wine, per cup: 167 Cal; 2g Protein; 0g Tot Fat; 42g Carb; 4g Fiber; 4mg Sodium; 0mg Cholesterol; Weight Watchers 2 points
+Without wine, per cup: 167 Cal; 0g Tot Fat; 42g Carb; 4g Fiber; 4mg Sodium; 0mg Cholesterol; 2g Protein.
+Weight Watchers 2 points

-This sauce is especially good with chocolate.
 More Recipes with Peaches & Blueberries

 Shop Your Pantry First